Education Committee

 Education Outreach underscores that the role of the Education Committee IS the SAR mission: “…to honor our Revolutionary War ancestors by promoting patriotism, serving our communities, supporting education, and inspiring future generations about our nation’s founding principles.”
 The Education Committee acts as the promotional arm of the Council of Youth Programs, develops and manages modules for SAR University, and collaborates with the History Committee to develop content for the SAR Education Center and Museum.

-1. Youth Programs: Links to all of the Youth Programs can be found at this link.
+- Youth Programs: Links to all the Youth Programs can be found at this link.
+Chapters can click each flyer and enter their contact information.
+These flyers are designed for teachers to distribute to parents, grandparents, and other appropriate guardians.

-5. Youth Protection Training (YPT): For ALL members who interact with Youth as part of ANY SAR activity, it is mandatory that members must complete, and report their YPT Completion Certificate, every three years.
-This includes Youth Contests, Eagle Scouts, History Fairs, JROTC/ROTC, Awards to Sea Scouts, Time Capsule association with C.A.R. youth, Good Citizens, etc. You will find the SAR University Training Module at this link: https://tinyurl.com/2bauer74
+- Youth Protection Training (YPT): For ALL members who interact with Youth as part of ANY SAR activity, members must complete and report their YPT Completion Certificate every three years.
+This includes Youth Contests, Eagle Scouts, History Fairs, JROTC/ROTC, Awards to Sea Scouts, Time Capsule association with C.A.R. youth, Good Citizens, etc. You will find the SAR University Training Module at this link.

 How to Connect with Educators and Youth Organizations